raph-amiard/fosdem-presentations/libadalang.md

 - ASIS API is too low level/too difficult to change
 - Desire for a more modern, higher level API

+## Why not blank slate implementation of ASIS ?

+- ASIS specifies a complicated API
+- A lot of work to create a new implementation
+- And then, it is still not what we want!
+We still need to:
+    - Change most parts of the API.
+    - Add a lot of operations (refactoring API, higher level semantic queries, etc..)
+    - Specify how error recovery works with ASIS
+    - ...

+So better to start from scratch :)

 ## API Part 1: Tokens

 ```ada